SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/io.md

 many will cause unnecessary overhead and lead to a loss in performance.
 NERSC has provided striping command shortcuts based on file size to simplify optimization on both Edison and Cori.
-Users who want more detail should read the sections below or contact the consultants at consult@nersc.gov.
+Users who want more detail should read the sections below and open a ticket with [NERSC Consulting](https://help.nersc.gov) if there are additional questions.

 Striping must be set on a file before is written.
 For example, one could simultaneously create an empty file which will later be 10-100